BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Running_a_Bitcoin_Script_with_P2SH.md

-# 8.3: Building a Bitcoin Script with P2SH
+# 8.3: Running a Bitcoin Script with P2SH

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.